Solo Travel to Honduras

 Getting Around Honduras

-Most buses go into and out of San Pedro Sula.
+When you are traveling in Honduras, most buses go into and out of San Pedro Sula.
 From the dock in Puerto Cortes, walk along the bridge to the end where collectivos (small buses) will take you into San Pedro Sula for 55 Lempira for the 90 minute journey.
 Buses from the city to La Ceiba take 3 hours and the last one leaves at 5.45pm.
 The Diana Express bus runs from La Ceiba and San Pedro Sula and are safe and comfortable.